taylorlapeyre/basicwardrobe.info/_includes/tops.md

 ### Sweaters
 ![](/assets/images/sweater.png)

 Sweaters are a great way to stay warm when it's cold out.
-Sweaters are unique because they tend to look great with almost any button up shirt you can think of.
+They are somewhat unique because they tend to look great with almost any button up shirt.
 They are, without a doubt, one of the core building blocks of layering.
 With sweaters, you'll almost certainly want to stick to cashmere.

 *Suggestions:*